DrThomasAger/smile/README.md

 ***(: Smile*** is a markup (like ***Markdown*** or ***HTML***) designed to instruct **Large Language Models (LLMs)** in a way both machines and humans understand.

-It uses token flexible model agnostic  **[: emoticon brackets :]** to create discrete prompt instruction structures while being readable to LLMs of all shapes and sizes.
+It uses token flexible model agnostic  **[: emoticon brackets :]** to create discrete prompt instruction structures while being readable to LLMs and humans of all shapes and sizes.

 # Table of Contents